nominolo/scion/README.markdown

 Emacs
 =====

-Install the Scion server as described above.
-In the following we'll assume that the server has been install as:
+Scion's Emacs mode should be seen as complimentary to the existing Haskell mode.
+To use it install the Scion server as described above.
+In the following we'll assume that the server has been install
+as:

     $ ~/.cabal/bin/scion-server